But there are also plenty of ways to cash in on such an epic storm, from shoveling driveways to offering transportation.

 Be sure to check the legalities in your area — and have proper insurance and signed liability waivers when necessary — but prepare to make some money when the snow falls.

 Most people won’t be out and about during a big blizzard, so think about how to reach potential customers at home with your advertising.

 Use Facebook to run a hyper-local ad campaign targeting your neighbors.
 Post your services on Craigslist, local online community boards or neighborhood Facebook groups.

 Or take the old-school route (which is still effective!) of going door-to-door, passing out flyers and explaining your services.

 1. Clear Snow

-When three feet of snow falls, you can count on days of shoveling following the storm.
+When this much snow falls, you can count on days of shoveling following the storm.

 While shoveling sidewalks and driveways (and digging out cars) is physically taxing, it can also be lucrative.
 The going rate for snow shoveling is $25-75 per hour.
 Many people have no desire to spend a few hours shoveling their home out after a storm, and others are physically unable to do so.

 Consider offering a special deal (or free shoveling services) to low-income senior citizens or others who may be unable to clear their own snow.
 It’s a great way to get some buzz while doing a good deed, much as the owners of Portland Oregon’s Plaza Cleaners discovered when they received a massive amount of positive publicity for offering free dry cleaning to unemployed people with upcoming job interviews.